 Three Trading Angles Right Now

 1. France/Spain combination: The single most interesting market right now is entering positions on both France and Spain to reach the semifinal.
-Our sim has France at 38.7% and Spain at 44.3% to reach the final four.
-Those numbers are meaningful.
-Neither at plus-money on semi finalist reach is a gift — run the combo math here — but the outright winner is a crowded market.
-Semi finalist contracts have more room to be mispriced.
+Our sim makes both strong plays for the final four — Spain reaches the final 27.2% of the time, France 24.1%, and the semifinal probabilities sit higher still.
+Neither at plus-money on semifinalist reach is a gift — run the combo math here — but the outright winner is a crowded market.
+Semifinalist contracts have more room to be mispriced.

 2. Mbappé Golden Boot at +600.
 France could play 7 games.
 Mbappé takes PKs, takes free kicks, and has 12 goals in 14 World Cup appearances.
 At +600, the market hasn't moved fast enough to reprice this against his current club form.
 Full Golden Boot analysis here.
 This is the best individual market in the tournament at current pricing.